freedombox/FreedomBox/HACKING.md

 FreedomBox is built as part of Debian GNU/Linux.
 However, you don't need to install Debian to do development for FreedomBox.
 FreedomBox development is typically done on a container or a Virtual Machine.

-For running a container, you need systemd containers, Git and Python.
+For running a container, you need systemd containers, Git, Python and a sudo-enabled user.
 This approach is recommended.

 For running a VM, you can work on any operating system that can install latest versions of Git, Vagrant and VirtualBox.

 ## Using Containers